-“How to get free SSL certificate” or “how to setup Cloudflare free SSL to WordPress” are a few commonly asked questions since Google decided to display all HTTP sites as “not secure” in the newer releases of Chrome browser.
+“How to get a free SSL certificate” or “how to set up Cloudflare free SSL to WordPress” are a few commonly asked questions since Google decided to display all HTTP sites as “not secure” in the newer releases of the Chrome browser.
 (Source: Google Security Blog)

 Yes!
 You have heard right that Google is counting HTTPS as a ranking signal for its organic search results.
 (Source: Google Security Blog)

-The websites want to appear more professional & authentic are expected to run under HTTPS.
+The websites that want to appear more professional & authentic are expected to run under HTTPS.

 And, for any site that uses a CMS (Content Management System), securing sensitive information like admin login credentials and user-submitted data should be the priority.

-You might have observed while browsing the internet that page URL starts with either HTTP or HTTPS.
+While browsing the internet, you might have observed that the page URL starts with HTTP or HTTPS.

-HTTP means Hypertext Transfer Protocol which controls the transmission of data over the web where HTTPS stands for Hypertext Transfer Protocol Secure; a secured version of regular HTTP.
+HTTP means Hypertext Transfer Protocol, which controls data transmission over the web, whereas HTTPS stands for Hypertext Transfer Protocol Secure, a secured version of regular HTTP.

-Adding HTTPS to your site have many advantages including some mentioned below:
+Adding HTTPS to your site has many advantages, including some mentioned below:

 - Encryption of data transmission carried between the user and the server.